Patient education

 Quick summary

-• - Clear independent documentation helps with next-step decisions.
+• - Neutral documentation supports next-step conversations.

 When to seek review